This Marble Statue Posestend for a couple. Includes 8 couple poses.

 Help, Galatea! help, ye parent gods!

-And take me dying to your deep abodes.
+And take me dying to your deep abodes.- Chorus:

 Tune, tune your reeds to doleful strains!